christopherdebeer/Hub.js/README.md

 	myHub.addGetter("entity", options)

 	// or if you dont have any options other than the function then you can do
-	// this is how my "Setter" functions are done in the example given earlier
+	// this.
+See how my "Setter" functions are done in the example given earlier

 	myHub.addGetter("entity", function(){
 		// ...